Legoland California Money Saving Tips

 Refillable Popcorn Buckets

-Purchasing the refillable popcorn bucket may seem expensive at first, but if you plan on visiting multiple days or many days throughout the year then I would recommend buying it.
+This Legoland money saving tip may not seem like a savings, but purchasing a refillable popcorn bucket can actually save money in the long run.
+It may seem expensive at first, but if you plan on visiting multiple days or many days throughout the year then I would recommend buying it.
 Refills are inexpensive and if you’ve got hungry kids then you can fill this up a few times throughout the day.